nmhaga/Flare-Tracker/Documentation/Spec.md

 The background colour will be white.
 The short plot will be Blue
 The long plot will be Red

+The y-scale needs to be logorithmic and limit the y axis from (1e-9 to 1e-2) We will want to mark the class scale on the other y-axis, i.e A, B, C, M, X

+We want to be able to get old data and plot it just incase there is data missing.
+We will run it on the command line as True/False.
+We also want to run the code on certain threshold on the command line.

 Annotations will be in black and we want to annotate the long only.
-The y-scale needs to be logorithmic and limit the y axis from (1e-9 to 1e-2) We will want to mark the class scale on the other y-axis, i.e A, B, C, M, X
+In-order for the annotation not to overlap the peak, we will move it up 1.8 to 2.0 log points The annotation will be rotated by 45 degrees.

 Matplolib requires the $Display environment variable, so we have to call matplotlib.use('Agg') before importing matplotlib.py. #http://stackoverflow.com/questions/4931376/generating-matplotlib-graphs-without-a-running-x-server

 CRON will be used to process the program to run every minute of everyday. * * * * * cd ~/Documents/SWP/src/ && python src_code.py >> ~/Documents/src_code.log 2>&1
-2>&1 is important because it lets yo write errors in the same log file.
+2>&1 is important because it lets you write errors in the same log file.

 ###Database Format